ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/database-settings-operation.markdown

 {PANEL: GetDatabaseSettingsOperation}

-Get a key/value dictionary only of newly configured database settings.
-Only settings that have changed are retrieved.
+Use `GetDatabaseSettingsOperation` to retrieve a dictionary of the changes made in the database settings.
+Only settings that have changed will be retrieved.

 {CODE signature-GetDatabaseSettingsOperation@ClientApi\Operations\ClientConfig.cs /}